JourneyJ012/yaRSSa/readme.md

 ## Known Problems

 - Doesn't work on Brave browser
-- Non-existant elements on ANY item will cause a full (to be focused on first)
+- Non-existant elements on ANY item will cause a full crash (to be focused on first)
 - Python may keep the port used after throwing an error.